 A Word On Pine Bark In Succulent Soil

-There are always debates over what soil components to include in your succulent soil, but factors to consider.
+There are always debates over what soil components to include in your perfect succulent soil, but factors to consider.

 - The growing location and conditions